 Speedpaint Test Bulk Painting

-Here's an overview of miniatures I batch painted in an evening or two thanks to speedpaints.
-I had just received my speedpaint pack and wanted to try out all the colors to see what they looked like, which ones I liked, and which ones I didn't.
-Similar to my creature batch, I gathered a bunch of miniatures from various sources to test them out.
+Here’s an overview of miniature I batch painted in an evening or two thanks to speedpaints.
+I had just received my speedpaint pack and wanted to try out all the colors to see what they looked like, which ones I liked, and which ones I didn’t.
+Similar to my creature batch, I gathered a bunch of miniature from various sources to test them out.

-Mix of painted miniatures from various game systems testing speedpaints
+Mix of painted miniature from various game systems testing speedpaints

 Diverse collection including civilians, heroes, and creatures from multiple sources

-This mix includes miniatures from Dungeons & Lasers' Civilian set, Heroclix figures, HeroQuest miniatures, old metal miniatures I recovered from long ago, Zombicide figures, official Dungeons & Dragons miniatures, World of Warcraft figures, Reaper miniatures, and more.
+This mix includes miniature from Dungeons & Lasers’ Civilian set, Heroclix figures, HeroQuest miniature, old metal miniature I recovered from long ago, Zombicide figures, official Dungeons & Dragons miniature, World of Warcraft figures, Reaper miniature, and more.
 I threw everything together and painted a bit of everything.

 Dead Halfling tokens used as battlefield corpse markers